 Revenue Recognition: Revenues on refined products, branded fuel sales, renewable diesel, and excess crude oil sales are recognized when delivered (via pipeline, in-tank or rack), and the customer obtains control of such inventory, which is typically when title passes and the customer is billed.
 All revenues are reported inclusive of shipping and handling costs billed and exclusive of any taxes billed to customers.
-Shipping and handling costs incurred are reported as cost of products sold.
+Shipping and handling costs incurred are reported as in cost of products sold, materials and other.